MyNameisBram/casual-formal-classifier/README.md

-# casual-formal-classifier
+# casual-formal-classifier via Streamlit
 Classify if sentence is more casual or formal